List of foreign footballers in European communist countries: History

 Besides the nationalization of ownership, change in names, and emblems, the communist regimes also changed the management and structure of the teams.
 While previously most clubs did their best to bring star coaches and players by attracting them with high salaries, communist regimes diverted the focus into the local academies and domestic players.
 Many countries adopted restrictions such as age-limits for players to move abroad, and the signings of foreigners became unpopular habits.
-This made that many leagues which had previously had a significant number of clubs where it was common practice to sign foreign coaches and players, teams became entirely composed of domestic stuff and players.
+This meant that many leagues which had previously had a significant number of clubs where it was common practice to sign foreign coaches and players became entirely composed of domestic stuff and players.
 That fact is what makes this list peculiar.

-Yugoslavia, which has been the only European communist country outside COMECOM and Soviet influence, is unsurprisingly the pioneer in (re)opening their clubs to foreigners.
+Yugoslavia, which has been the only European communist country outside COMECON and Soviet influence, is unsurprisingly the pioneer in (re)opening their clubs to foreigners.
 Much more open than the rest of communist countries, and being the leader of the Non-Aligned Movement, Yugoslavia had a significant presence of foreign students in its universities coming from Third World counties.
 Among them, some continued practicing sports while in Yugoslavia, and cases of African players which were registered in lower and amateur Yugoslav leagues occurred throughout time.
 In the top-league, although rare, the cases of players from COMECON countries in Yugoslavia were the only cases of foreigners in these leagues for most of the 1950s till 1970s.
 In 1980s Yugoslavia starts having its first Africans and South-Americans in its league.
 With few cases, Czechoslovakia, Hungary and Soviet Union follow suit.